rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 ### 8.3.6 Skinning

-THe basic idea behind the _skinning process_ is that we simply move the vertices of the skin along with the bones!
+The basic idea behind the _skinning process_ is that we simply move the vertices of the skin along with the bones!
 In a first attempt, we might assign each vertex to the closest bone, compute the world coordinates according to the bone's transformation and move the skin vertices along with it:

 ![](./Figures/VisComp_Fig12-8.PNG)